blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 Both of these solutions for strict schemas would not be suitable for the type of expressiveness we want for type extension, unfortunately.

-The behavior we're after is that `unevaluatedProperties` should only validate at the top level of a type.
-This would allow supertypes to still validate `unevaluatedProperties`, but defer checking if they're used within in subtype.
+The required behavior is that `unevaluatedProperties` should only validate at the top level of a type, allowing supertypes to validate `unevaluatedProperties` but defer checking if they're used within in subtype.

 ### Alternative through open/closed schemas

 A proposed way to deal with conditional `unevaluatedProperties` is to use custom `$defs` definitions for open and closed variations of entity types.

 **Open by default schema**:

 ```json